How To Update WordPress Plugins

 Click the Apply button …

-How To Update And Delete WordPress Plugins In Your WordPress Dashboard
+How To Update And Delete Plugins From Your Dashboard

-A list of all selected plugins will show up in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to go ahead and remove all of the plugins listed …
+A list of all selected plugins will display in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and delete all of the selected plugins …

-In addition to the methods shown above, you can install a range of tools to manage your plugins.
+As well as the methods shown above, you can use a number of tools that let you manage your plugins.

 Health Check & troubleshooting